mls-m5/MatMake/README.md

 * Automatic dependency checks
 	* Source files is parsed to find dependencies
 * Single command builds
-	* Configure step is and should allways be optional
+	* Configure step is and should always be optional
 * Fast to setup new c++ projects
 	* one single command to generate a start for a project
 * Should handle when the project and complexity grows
 * Simple beautiful syntax
 	* A minimal amount of function names is used
 	* Built in commands are lower case
-	* Built in syntax, and most commands should be available through `matmake --help'
+	* Built in syntax, and most commands should be available through `matmake --help`
+	* Example commands is available through `matmake --example`
 * Fast compile times.
 	* Standard is to compile multi threaded
 	* Dependency checks is similar to makefiles